AnneZhang13/INFO536/project3/README.md

 #### Evaluation
 Evaluation goal: given a full-day long trajectory of a taxi, you need to predict which taxi driver it belongs to.
 During the testing, five days of trajectories collected from 5 drivers will be used to evaluate your submission.
-You can find the testing data test.pkl in the GitHub folder
+You can find a sample testing data test.pkl in the GitHub folder

 #### Submission Guideline
 To help better and fast evaluate your model, please submit a separate python file named "evaluation.py".
 And example "evaluation.py" has been provided in the GitHub folder.
 Feel free to modify it.
 This evaluation file should contain two functions.